DevQuest-Education/Lesson-1/README.md

 In this task, you'll create your first JavaScript program and push it to GitHub.
 Follow these steps:

 ## Step 1: Create a new file
-- Create a new file named `hello.js` in the Week1 folder
+- Create a new file named `hello.js` in the Lesson-1 folder
 - This will be the file where you write your first JavaScript code

 ## Step 2: Write your first program
 - In `hello.js`, write code that:
-  - Creates a variable with your name
+  - Create a variable that has your name
-  - Uses `console.log()` to display a greeting message including your name
-  - Uses `console.log()` to display a second message about what you hope to learn in this class
+  - Print this to the terminal!

 ## Step 3: Commit your changes
 - Add your new file to Git using the command line